Aerobic exercise slows cognitive decline in Alzheimer’s disease

 On average, participants exercised 3.5 days per week at moderate intensity, with each session lasting 30 to 60 minutes.
 While the programs tested in some of the studies were as short as 8 weeks, others lasted more than 6 months.

-Results indicated that exercise - specifically, cardiovascular exercise - had a strong favorable impact, researchers reported in the Journal of the American Geriatrics Society.
+Results indicated that exercise - specifically, cardiovascular exercise - had a strong favorable impact, researchers reported online January 24 in the Journal of the American Geriatrics Society.

 “We found a statistically significant increase in cognitive function that favored the groups receiving the exercise interventions compared to the non-exercise control groups,” lead study author Gregory Panza, from the University of Connecticut in Storrs, told Reuters Health by email.